zowe/community/Project Management/PI Planning/22PI3 Planning/Zowe CLI Objectives.md

 [Golden CII Badge](https://github.com/zowe/community/issues/1279)

 This is a goal shared across all the Zowe active squads.
 In the context of this PI, the goal is to understand what needs to be done in order to achieve the conformance.

+## Generate and use personal access tokens through APIML

+## Migrate use of Jenkins pipelines to Github Actions

+## Reserve consulting time to assist Chat team with CLI SDK